 - Highly processed snack foods: chips, crackers, buttered microwave popcorn

 - Processed meats: hot dogs, sausages, bologna, salami, prepackaged deli meats, bacon, beef jerky

 - Sugar-sweetened beverages: soda, sweetened fruit juice, sports drinks, energy drinks, sweet tea, sweetened coffee shop drinks

-The program uses a point-based system to help you make healthier food choices that are low in calories, saturated fat, and added sugars.
+WW’s diabetes-tailored program uses a point-based system to help you make healthier food choices that are high in protein, unsaturated fats and fiber.

 Overall, it may be a good option for those looking to better manage their diabetes through weight loss and healthier lifestyle habits.